jon--lee/neuralpy/README.rst

 Since, this is a multilayer feedforward neural network, it is a universal approximator (Hornik, Stinchcombe and White, 1989).
 Neural Networks can be used for a wide range of applications from image processing to time series prediction.

 - *"You abandoned me.
 You left me to die."*
-- *"Well, I wouldn't have done it if I'd know you were going to hassle me about it."*
+- *"Well, I wouldn't have done it if I'd known you were going to hassle me about it."*